Quad-SMU

 Firmware

 The ADI GUI software that comes with the eval kit works well.
 Unfortunately, like most eval board software, it comes with no source code, no .DLL, and no way to use it other than with the the GUI provided.
-Of course, there is no source code for the Cypress embedded processor either.
+And no source code for the Cypress embedded processor either.
 So you are on your own to create the low level and high level code to control this very complex IC.
 Oh well.
 At least I can hook up a logic analyzer to the SPI bus to see what the register bangs are, in case I get stuck.
 Better than nothing.
 I'll quit whining and start coding.

 In addition to lots of low level and calibration code needed, here are the user controls: